Caroline Osborne, Duchess of Leeds: Personal life

 Caroline married John Osborne, 11th Duke of Leeds on 22 February 1955, becoming the Duchess of Leeds.
-She was the duke's third wife, as he had been previously married to Irma de Malkhozouny and Audrey Young.
+She was the duke's third wife, as he had been previously married to Irma de Malkhazouny and Audrey Young.
 Through this marriage, she became the stepmother of Lady Camilla Osborne, the duke's only child.
 Her husband died on 26 July 1963.
 As her husband had no sons, the Dukedom of Leeds went to his cousin Sir D'Arcy Osborne.
 The twelfth duke, who remained unmarried, died in 1964 without any male heirs and the Dukedom went extinct.
 As such, Caroline was the last Duchess of Leeds.

 She married secondly on 30 March 1968 to Peter Hendrik Peregrine Hoos, a grandson of Adelbert Salusbury Cockayne-Cust, 5th Baron Brownlow.
 The marriage was an unhappy one and the couple divorced in 1975.
 Later that year she married for a third time to Sir Robert Hampden Hobart, 3rd Baronet.
 Upon her marriage she became Lady Hobart.

 She died on 16 July 2005.